helenoid/swissknife/docs/phase1/technical_challenges.md

 - Application crashes, loss of work, poor user experience.

 **Solution:**
-- **Streaming:** Aggressively use Node.js Streams for processing large files or network responses (e.g., `ipfs get`, `readFile`, processing large text inputs for models) instead of loading entire content into memory buffers.
+- **Streaming:** Aggressively use Node.js Streams via the `StorageBackend` interface (`createReadStream`, `createWriteStream`) for processing large files or network responses (e.g., `ipfs get`, `readFile`, processing large text inputs for models) instead of loading entire content into memory buffers.
-- **Memory Monitoring:** Use `process.memoryUsage()` to monitor heap usage during development and potentially implement warnings or limits for memory-intensive operations.
+- **Memory Monitoring:** Use `process.memoryUsage()` during development and potentially implement warnings or limits for memory-intensive operations within command handlers or services.
 - **Heap Snapshots:** Use tools like Chrome DevTools Inspector for Node.js or libraries like `heapdump` during development to analyze memory allocation and identify potential leaks.
 - **Garbage Collection Awareness:** Avoid patterns that generate excessive garbage quickly (e.g., creating large temporary objects in tight loops).
-Explicitly set large, unneeded objects to `null` to help GC.
+Explicitly set large, unneeded objects/buffers to `null` when no longer needed to potentially aid GC.
-- **External Processes/Workers:** For extremely memory-intensive, isolated tasks, consider spawning a separate Node.js process or using `worker_threads` which have their own memory space.
+- **External Processes/Workers:** For extremely memory-intensive, isolated tasks (e.g., large model inference if not using native bindings efficiently), consider spawning a separate Node.js process or using `worker_threads` which have their own memory space.
-- **Configuration:** Allow users to configure memory limits or resource usage via settings if applicable (e.g., cache sizes).
+- **Configuration:** Allow users to configure memory limits or resource usage via settings if applicable (e.g., cache sizes in `ConfigManager`).

 ### 4.2 Startup Time Optimization